kaemil/Photo-gallery/README.md

 Simple RWD picture gallery.

 **Why:**
-This project was created to practice grid layout module.
+This project was created to practice grid layout module and HTML form tags.

 **Skills used:**
 - HTML5